ZippoLag/MeatyBlazor/MeatyBlazor/README.md

 This document will try and provide an outline (recipe?!) of what we'll be adding on the next commit, and a brief changelog of what was added on the previous.

 ## Changelog
-- Add Unit Test project and sample test coverage for MainLayout
+- Added thorough coverage for Index and MainLayout

 ## Next steps
-- Add thorough coverage for Index and MainLayout
+- Demo II